openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Translate the x position of the rectangle.
+Translate the x-position of the rectangle.
+Parameters:
+dx The amount to translate on the x-axis.